unnxt30/CSD326-Proj/srs.md

 - The system shall generate statistical reports for the mayor, including the number and type of repairs carried out, outstanding repairs, and resource utilization.

 ### 3.2 Usability

-#### 3.2.1 Graphical User Interface
 - The system shall provide a user-friendly interface with consistent navigation across all pages.
 - The system shall display relevant icons and toolbars for ease of use.

-#### 3.2.2 Accessibility
-- The system shall provide multi-language support.
-- The system shall be accessible to users with disabilities.

 ### 3.3 Reliability & Availability